gochoam/phosphor-arrays/README.md

 Simply add the type declarations when using a TypeScript.

-You can test the `phsphor-arrays` module on a node interactive shell.
-After [installing](#install) it, open a terminal in your current working directory and run
+To test the `phosphor-arrays` module on a node interactive shell, after [installing](#install) it, open a terminal in your current working directory and run